 5. Being a source of wisdom and knowledge: As deeply profound and incisive thinkers, introverts and HSPs can pick up on truths and wisdom that others can’t.
 They process this data with their intricate senses and merge it with their musings, enabling them to come up with original ideas.
 The product of this cognitive digestion is insightful breakthroughs and concepts that often turn out to be pivotal sources of guidance for others.

-So if you’re an HSP and/or an introvert, I encourage you to embrace your natural gifts.
-Be grateful for the kaleidoscopic lens through which you see the world and the wonderfully complex container of your inner world, that captures all those details.
+If you’re an HSP and/or an introvert, I encourage you to embrace your natural gifts.
+Be grateful for the kaleidoscopic lens through which you see the world and the complex container of your inner world, that captures all those details.
 With your keen sensitivity and awareness, you can enhance the world by sharing your wisdom, light, and beauty.

 All my best on your journey,